IBM/drawIT/README.md

   - Output is diagrams.net xml file.
   - Refer to Code-to-Diagram Guide below.
 2. JSON-to-Diagram:
-  - Input is from JSON/YAML for existing infrastructure.
+  - Input is from JSON/YAML (tool-generated or Terraform) for existing infrastructure.
   - Output is diagrams.net xml file.
   - Refer to JSON-to-Diagram Guide below.
 3. RIAS-to-Diagram: